duckdb/duckdb/src/core_functions/aggregate/README.md

 for multiple operations(e.g., window segment trees).
 If you wish to combine destructively, you _must_ define a `window` function.

+The `combine` operation is optional, but it is needed for multi-threaded aggregation.
+If it is not provided, then _all_ aggregate functions in the grouping must be computed on a single thread.

 ### Finalize

 ```cpp